frederikvig/nyum/_recipes/baked-salmon.md

 vegan: ✓
 ---

-> Heat the oven to 425 F degrees.
+> Heat the oven to 425 °F degrees.

 ---